 We asked SEO expert Kristopher B. Jones, founder and CEO of LSEO.com and Special Guest, where local shops should start with SEO.
 He says, “Small Businesses should focus initially on ‘onsite’ factors, such as optimized title and meta tags alongside optimized content.
 Google ranks web pages, not websites, so each page of content should be optimized for 1-2 target keywords that the local business wants to rank for.”

 As far as DIY vs. hiring a pro, Kristopher says, “The nice thing about SEO is that anybody can learn how to do it, so it doesn’t necessarily have to cost much money.
 That said, just about every industry is highly competitive so I recommend business owners do as much as possible on their own and they find a trustworthy SEO professional to assist further.
 Make sure to install Google Analytics and monitor the source and quantity of organic search traffic.
 Is the traffic coming from specific pages?
 Are people coming to your website and using a search bar to look for information that you don’t provide?
 Use search data and research to target specific keywords and then build content around those targets.”

 Ask the expert: Does SEO matter for mom and pop shops?

 Kristopher says, “SEO is a critical piece of a successful digital marketing strategy.
 Small businesses should make sure they have successful location data (proper address, phone number, and business name) on Google My Business and other top business directories like Bing Local and ReferLocal.”

 Improve local SEO by claiming and completing all of your free online business listings

 Claiming your listings is free, easy, and absolutely crucial, yet less than half of small businesses have bothered to take this step.
+Plus, new research from Womply shows that businesses that claim their listings on multiple online business reviews sites make 58% more money!
 Read our easy tutorials for full details: